lojikil/chasha/README.md

  The repository contains several example files, but the simplest example is the following:

-    from chasha import Chasha, Document
+    from chasha import Chasha, Directory

     app = Chasha()